NingMiao/CGMH/README.md

   - For each task, first train a backward and a language model:
       set `mode='forward'` and `mode='backward'` in `config.py` successively.
       run `crrection.py` / `paraphrase.py` / `key-gen.py` to train each model.
+  - For a pretrained language model, please download a tar.gz file from https://drive.google.com/open?id=1GnCpLMyqNXUJG9P28YI9LQcCeFWzbx_g and extract it under the model folder.

 - Generation
   - For generating new sample for each tasks:
       set `mode='use'` and choose proper parameter in `config.py`.